30 Things to Do at Disney World Resorts

 The Electrical Water Pageant is one of the free activities you can enjoy during a vacation at Disney World.
 This nighttime parade is held on the Seven Seas Lagoon.

 If a Disney World Resort is on the lagoon, the magic of the pageant will pass on by.
-I recommend heading to the Grand Floridian, so you are at the beginning of the parade route.
+I recommend heading to the Grand Floridian so you are at the beginning of the parade route.

 24. Go On an Art Scavenger Hunt

-Over at the Riviera Resort, you can go on an art scavenger hunt.
-Simply stop at the information desk in the lobby to pick up your map.
+At Disney’sRiviera Resort, you can go on an art scavenger hunt.
+Stop at the information desk in the lobby to pick up your map.
 Place a sticker on each piece of art you find.

 Once you have discovered all the art, you can return the map for a free print!
 It’s a great souvenir that will only cost you your time.